coderofsalvation/coderofsalvation.github.io/_posts/2018-8-09-why-IFTTT-is-still-ahead-of-the-game.md

 <img src="/public/img/rest.png"/>

-> The downside however is: it needs a developer specialist, database, server infrastructure etc. Automation still doesn't look simple.
+> The downside however is: it needs code, therefore a developer specialist, database, server infrastructure etc. Automation still doesn't look simple.

 Jeff Lindsay, a friend at Gliderlabs (who coined the term *'webhooks'*) did a great job promoting the idea of 'the eventful web'.
 It gave me this revelation: *"Developers like to develop (too much)"*.
 I was instantly cured from my 'polling-brain'.